hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

    :Menu:      :menuselection:`Channel --> Sound to Samples`

-The *Sound to Samples* operator takes a sound file and uses its sound wave to create the animation data.
-By default this data will not be editable, use *Samples to Keys* to get editable keyframes.
+Creates a sampled curve based on a sound file.
+Use *Samples to Keys* if you need to edit it.

 Lowest Frequency
    Cutoff frequency of a high-pass filter that is applied to the audio data.